Build & deploy pipeline

 - Downloads your application source code from GitHub ↗, GitLab ↗ or via [Zerops CLI].

-- Optionally customises the build environment.
+- Optionally customizes the build environment.

 - Runs the build commands.